 In this case, the same holds true.
 This difference being that each touchpoint (point of contact) along the “chain” can feed data directly to the API channel — which makes for great end-to-end (E2E) digital reporting, by the way.
 End-to-end being the entire digital story, start to finish, core function to end-user.

 An obvious example of E2E supply chain reporting in action is the suite of shipping and tracking APIs offered by UPS, which revolutionized delivery service, giving an edge to the retailers who could quickly jump on board to offer the API-based service for realtime status.

-The Many Possibilities of the API Channel
+What the API Channel Supports

 In reference to the above Investopedia quote, the term end consumer broadens a bit for the API channel — for example, a typical retail channel might assume the end consumer to be a traditional retail customer.
 Yet that same retailer’s API channel will have end consumers that are not only retail customers (see non-API users below), but also Open API developers (see self-selected users & enterprise-selected users below), various B2B partners (see enterprise-selected users below), and internal consumers (see products, enterprise, product integration use below), as well.

 The following graphic is a great view of the many channels supported and enhanced by your API channel.
 In this instance, the orange boxes represent the collective API channel, the green boxes represent endpoint channels, the blue boxes represent end users, and the gray box represents your core enterprise applications.

 You can see how there’s orange backing nearly every green — that’s the API channel supporting every other channel.

 Channel Dive: 4 Use Cases

 We’ll start with the first flow above, from your core capabilities to a non-technical end user.
 For a retail bank, this user might be your typical retail banking customer.